-Lawson places particular emphasis on "food safety and hygiene management," "information security" and "disaster relief," and it has prepared a structure for responding to emergencies and resolving problems rapidly.
+Lawson places particular emphasis on "food safety and hygiene management," "information security," "disaster relief" and "crime prevention," and it has prepared a structure for responding to emergencies and resolving problems rapidly.

-Meetings of the Compliance & Risk Management Committee and the Information Security Committee as well as of the five subcommittees are convened under ordinary circumstances to assess risks and to formulate and promote measures to avoid them and prevent their occurrence.
+Meetings of the Compliance & Risk Management Committee and the Information Security Committee as well as of the four subcommittees are convened under ordinary circumstances to assess risks and to formulate and promote measures to avoid them and prevent their occurrence.

-Should a serious risk situation arise, an Emergency Risk Management Committee is organized to resolve issues swiftly and minimize damage.
+When major risks occur, a task force is set up that strives to promptly resolve problems and minimize damage.
 Once the problems have been resolved, the Company analyzes the factors contributing to the occurrence and reviews and improves the relevant measures to prevent any recurrence.